Exemplar-Free Continual Learning for State Space Models: Introduction

-Since \textbf{Inf-SSM} does not require past task data or stored feature embeddings to operate, we evaluate it under one of the most challenging CL settings: Exemplar-Free Class Incremental Learning (EFCIL).
-As a preview, and as shown in \cref{fig:teaser}, Inf-SSM significantly outperforms existing regularization baselines in both accuracy and efficiency.
-Interestingly, Inf-SSM is complementary to existing CL techniques and can be seamlessly integrated with other solutions if needed.
-In summary; \begin{itemize} \item We proposed Inf-SSM, a novel and simple state regularization loss for CL in SSM based on extended observability subspace, and does not need to rely on information from prior tasks. \item We demonstrate that Inf-SSM is computationally efficient by exploiting structural properties in SSMs' states to reduce the computational complexity of the Sylvester Equation's solution from $\boldsymbol{\mathcal{O}(n^3)}$ to $\boldsymbol{\mathcal{O}(n^2)}$ and reduce FLOPS count up to $\boldsymbol{100\times}$.
-The simplistic design of Inf-SSM allows it to plug-and-play to improve existing CL algorithms, regardless of whether it is replay or replay-free methods. \item We show that Inf-SSM outperforms existing baselines on average by 7.51\% in AIA, 29.19\% in AA, and 33.11\% in FM for the 10-task scenario in ImageNet-R. \end{itemize}
+In summary: \begin{itemize} \item We proposed Inf-SSM, a simple state regularization loss for CL in SSMs based on the extended observability subspace.
+Inf-SSM is an exemplar-free method and does not rely on stored information from prior tasks to function. \item We demonstrate that Inf-SSM is computationally efficient by exploiting structural properties in SSMs' states to reduce the computational complexity from $\boldsymbol{\mathcal{O}(n^3)}$ to $\boldsymbol{\mathcal{O}(n^2)}$ and reduce the FLOPS count up to $\boldsymbol{100\times}$.
+The simple and exemplar-free design of Inf-SSM makes it plug-and-play to improve existing CL algorithms, regardless of whether they are replay or replay-free methods. \item We empirically validate Inf-SSM across diverse CL paradigms, where it reduces $\mathrm{FM}$ by \textbf{9.36\%} and increases $\mathrm{AA}$ by \textbf{8.31\%} on average across the 5 and 10 task settings on three datasets when integrated with existing CL baselines. \end{itemize}